ubcecon/ECON526/final_project.md

 - Similarly, there are no specific formatting requirements (e.g. double-spaced, APA style, etc.), but the report should be well-formatted and easy to read.

 - The first deadline is November 27, when you should submit a first draft of the code and report.
 You may make changes to the code and report until December 15.

+- You are free to use data from previously published studies.
+However, all sources should be cited.
+Further, you must explain what you do that is new or different from the previous work.